Integral Picard group of some stacks of polarized K3 surfaces of low degree: Some related computations

 \begin{prop} $[\Dcal_{0,0}|_{\Ucal_4}]=108\cdot\lambda_1|_{\Ucal_4}$ \end{prop} \begin{proof} A straightforward application of \propref{prop:Pic(GGsm)}. \end{proof}

-\mypar A similar argument can be applied in the case of quasi-polarized K3 surfaces of degree $8$.
-More precisely, let $\Ucal_8^o=\Ucal_8\setminus\Dcal_{3,1}$ be the substack of families whose quasi-polarization induces a birational morphism with a complete intersection.
+\mypar A similar argument can be applied in the case of polarized K3 surfaces of degree $8$.
+More precisely, let $\Ucal_8^o=\Ucal_8\setminus\Dcal_{3,1}$ be the substack of families whose polarization induces a birational morphism with a complete intersection.

 The isomorphism of \propref{prop:U8 iso} sends the restricted Noether-Lefschetz divisor $\Dcal_{0,0}|_{\Ucal_8^o}$ to an open substack of ${\rm Gr}_3(W_2)$, whose class we know from the formula contained in \propref{prop:formula Gras^sing}.